ndipatri/RoboGaggia/README.md

 Here is a crude diagram of the changes I made (see where I added the two [High Power Solid State Relay(SSR)](https://www.sparkfun.com/products/13015) and the [AC Dimmer Controller](https://www.amazon.com/gp/product/B072K9P7KH/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1)

 ![Basic Wiring Changes](media/gaggiaWiring.jpg)

+# Additional Notes

+## Calibrating Sensors

+Both the [Water Pressure Sensor](https://www.aliexpress.us/item/2255800570317172.html?spm=a2g0o.order_list.0.0.21ef1802Ig0OM9&gatewayAdapt=glo2usa&_randl_shipto=US) and the [500g Mini Load Cell](https://www.sparkfun.com/products/14728) are transducer sensors: they convert some form of energy to an eletrical signal.
+As a result, both of these devices needed to be calibrated.

+Calibration is what allows us to assign a given sensor output voltage level to a useful measured value (e.g. bars of pressure or grams of weight).

+Luckily, the above relationship can be expressed as a mathematical [Linear Equation](https://en.wikipedia.org/wiki/Linear_equation)).

+For example, we can determine the current measured water pressure, in atmospheric 'bars', of the water pressure sensor by applying its output voltage to the following equation:

+measured bars = m(measured voltage) + b

+The calibration step involves determining what constants 'm' and 'b' are for a know set of input and output values.
+Once we know these constants, we can use them to calculate any output pressure for any input voltage.

+I took 8 data points by attaching a bicycle pump to the pressure sensor using [this NPT pressure fitting](https://www.amazon.com/gp/product/B001PLI4BA/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1).
+Using [this helpful guide](https://blog.golayer.io/google-sheets/how-to-find-slope-in-google-sheets) written by [Hady Elhady](https://blog.golayer.io/author/Hady-ElHady), I imported these 8 data points into Google Sheets and calculate both 'm' and 'b'.
+[This diagram](media/pressureCalibration.png)) demonstrates my results for the Water Pressure Sensor.

+I did this same process for both the water pressure sensor and the scale and the resulting 'm' and 'b' values are already in the code.
+These values will probably work fine if the same sensors are used.